 a review of what was discussed at the previous meeting and what has been accomplished to date

 a discussion and clarification of the current topics, ideas and issues

 next steps as a result of this discussion

 agree with a date for the next meeting

 All along during the thesis preparation process, a student will receive feedback and should expect to do revisions.
-Revising a thesis based on feedback from the thesis supervisor, advisory committee and from the examiners is an important part of the thesis preparation process.
+Revising a thesis based on feedback from the thesis supervisor, advisory committee (if applicable) and from the jury is an important part of the thesis preparation process.

 Part of the advancement of knowledge that preparing a thesis fosters involves engaging in dialogue and learning from these discussions, learning how to communicate clearly, and responding appropriately to suggestions for improvement

 Already a student?